asad105wb-prog/first_project/README.md

 # first_project
-its first repo of git learning
+its first repo of git learning. this is first editing in this file.